Yandina Community Gardens

 You are here: Home / Archives for Warrigal Greens

-Common Names: Warrigal Greens, also known as Botany Bay Spinach, New Zealand Spinach, Cooks Cabbage;
+Other Names: Botany Bay Spinach, New Zealand Spinach, Cooks Cabbage

 Loved by chooks and good for caged birds.
 Hated by snails and slugs.

-Filed Under: Know Your Plants Tagged With: plants, Warrigal Greens
+Filed Under: Know Your Plants, Nursery Plants Tagged With: Edible Greens, Edible natives, Salt tolerant plants, Warrigal Greens

 Warrigal Greens With Pigeon Pea Dhal